 The principal standard for cladding specification is BS8605:2014 External Timber Cladding Part 1 - Method of Specifying.
-Other relevant standards are list at the bottom of the page.
+Other relevant standards are listed at the bottom of the page.

 SPECIFICATION CHECK LIST (click on arrow to expand)